 Out-of-Band emissions

+For meteorological radar systems with multiple pulse length, the B-40 bandwidth shall be calculated for each individual used pulse length and the maximum B-40 bandwidth obtained shall be used to establish the shape of the emission mask.

 The antenna shall be replaced by a high power dummy load.
 If the meteorological radar system is equipped with dual polarization capability, the single polarization mode shall be activated and shall be used for the measurements.
 If only permanent dual polarization mode is available and no coupler in front of the power divider is available, the coupling ratio from the power divider shall be taken into account.
 The forward port of the system coupler shall be used and shall have an adequate attenuation.
 An optional reverse port shall be terminated with an appropriate 50 Ω terminator.

 The measurement bandwidth shall be according to Annex 2 of Recommendation ITU-R M.1177-4 [3].